oracle-quickstart/oci-hpc/README.md

 #### Filesystems

 - GlusterFS (requires storage role)

-  To use BeeGFS set storate_type to beegfs.
+  To use BeeGFS set storage_type to beegfs.
   Filesystem will be greated as :/gfs and mounted under /mnt/gluster

 - BeeGFS (requires storage role)
-  To use BeeGFS set storate_type to beegfs.
+  To use BeeGFS set storage_type to beegfs.

+  Filesystem will be mounted under /mnt/beegfs

 #### NFS